-- Enable Trip Planner (if available in your market region) to add Supercharger stops as needed.
-Supercharging stops are added to navigation routes with the goal of minimizing the amount of time you spend driving and charging (see Trip Planner on page 148). - Enable Online Routing to automatically route to avoid heavy traffic and to get real-time traffic conditions along navigation routes, if available in your region (see Online Routing on page 148). - Touch Avoid Tolls to be automatically routed to avoid tolls, if possible.
+- Enable Automatic Navigation if you want Model 3 to automatically initiate a navigation destination when you get in your vehicle.
+Destinations are predicted based on commonly driven routes, time of day, and calendar entries (see Automatic Navigation on page 148). - Enable Trip Planner (if available in your market region) to add Supercharger stops as needed.
+Supercharging stops are added to navigation routes with the goal of minimizing the amount of time you spend driving and charging (see Trip Planner on page 150). - Enable Online Routing to automatically route to avoid heavy traffic and to get real-time traffic conditions along navigation routes, if available in your region (see Online Routing on page 150). - Touch Avoid Ferries to be automatically routed to avoid ferries. - Touch Avoid Tolls to be automatically routed to avoid tolls, if possible.